brokentimeline/mailo/README.md

 - **4** – Automatically refreshes the inbox every 10 seconds.
 Press Ctrl+C to stop.
 - **5** – Copies the current email address to your clipboard (requires `pyperclip`).
 - **6** – Displays the help menu again.
+- **d** – Debug mode: prints the raw JSON response from the API.
+Useful to see if emails are arriving when the inbox appears empty.
 - **99** – Exits the program.

 ## Troubleshooting